thehackerwithin/illinois/make.md

 gcc -Wall test.o anotherTest.o -o test
 ~~~

-anotherTest.o isn't recompiled because the chenges to test.c do not affect it.
-For this seem example this is not a big deal, but for more complicated projects this can save a lot of time.
+anotherTest.o isn't recompiled because the changes to test.c do not affect it.
+For this simple example this is not a big deal, but for more complicated projects this can save a lot of time.

 Make automatically builds the first target in the file.
-However to can specify the target by listing it after make (i.e. make clean).
+However you can specify the target by listing it after make (i.e. make clean).
 It is very common to have a makefile (such as this exmaple) with a target executable and a clean target that deletes the executable and all the .o files.
-Often clean is used if you want to rebuild everything regradless of when files were edited, however the -B option Unconditionally makes all targets.If your makefile is not named Makefile use -f __file__.
+Often clean is used if you want to rebuild everything regradless of when files were edited, however the -B option unconditionally makes all targets.
+If your makefile is not named Makefile use -f __file__.
 If your makefile (and everything else) is not in the working directory use -C __dir__.
 Make will actually switch to this directory and run then switch back.

 ###Adding variables